stadust/demonlist-guidelines/250_Raw_Footage/200_handcams_liveplays.md

 ## Handcams

-Although the list team will never require it, raw footage may also contain a handcam.
+Although the list team does not require it for most levels, raw footage may also contain a handcam.
 A handcam for this purpose is defined as a clear, continuous view of the player’s input device (e.g. a mouse) during the majority of the session.
 Raw footage with a handcam will *greatly support the player’s legitimacy* because they are considerably difficult to fake in a hacked record.

+In order to verify that a record was achieved by a single player, **levels using the 2-player gamemode require a handcam to be present throughout raw footage!**

 ## Liveplays